Skip to content

 Why should I avoid using the system Python?

 The “system Python” is the Python interpreter that ships with your operating system.
 On macOS and most Linux distributions, it lives at /usr/bin/python3.
-On Windows, it may come from the Microsoft Store or a manual system-wide installation.
+Windows doesn’t ship Python by default, but a system-wide install from python.org or the Microsoft Store fills the same role and runs into most of the same problems.

 This interpreter exists for the operating system, not for development work.
 Using it for your own projects causes three categories of problems.